drmikehenry/install-linux/install-linux.md

 ### Crashing printer filter issues

-MANUAL:
+- Work-around is not required for Ubuntu 26.04.

-- Work-around still required for Ubuntu 24.04.
+- Work-around was still required for Ubuntu 24.04.

 - Symptoms include being unable to print via command line, e.g.: